LaboratoireMecaniqueLille/crappy/README.md

 - Scipy
 - Matplotlib
 - openCV
-- Pandas
-- SimpleITK
 - scikit-image
-- pyserial

 These packages are not mandatory but will provide additionnal functions:
 - Ximea API (for ximea cameras)
 - Labjack LJM (for labjack support)
 - pycuda (for real-time correlation)
+- Comedi driver (Linux Only, for comedi acquisition boards)
+- PyDaqmx (Windows only, for NI boards)
 - openDAQ (for opendaq board)

 Installation